sakari/menubar/README.md

 Create menus to the main menubar of the application from openfl.

 Supports only OSX now as I don't have any other platforms.
-Pull request welcome.
+Pull requests welcome.

 ## Features